 Mineralization of soil organic nitrogen (N) remains a significant source of mineral N in paddy rice cultivation despite the widespread use of inorganic N fertilizers and organic N sources.
-Strikingly, often poor correlations were found between N mineralization in the field and general soil properties like N or organic carbon (OC) content and soil C : N ratio or a combination of those factors with pH, cation exchange capacity, clay content etc. (Sahrawat, 1983a, b, 2006, 2010; Ros et al., 2011).
-Instead, successful indices to predict paddy soil N supplying capacity include N uptake by plants (Sahrawat, 1983a; Nayyar et al., 2006; Curtin and McCallum, 2004) or measurement of increases in soil inorganic N upon incubation (Augus et al., 1994; Mikha et al., 2006).
+Strikingly, often poor correlations were found between N mineralization in the field and general soil properties like N or organic carbon (OC) content and the soil's C: N ratio or a combination of those factors with pH, cation exchange capacity, clay content, etc. (Sahrawat, 1983a, b, 2006, 2010; Ros et al., 2011).
+Instead, successful indices to predict paddy soil's N supplying capacity include N uptake by plants (Sahrawat, 1983a; Nayyar et al., 2006; Curtin and McCallum, 2004) or measurement of increases in soil inorganic N upon incubation (Augus et al., 1994; Mikha et al., 2006).
 Yet, such "reference" biological methods are time-consuming and expensive with little significance for in-time fertilizer recommendation.
-Consequently, a multitude of simple and rapid chemical indices of paddy soil N supplying capacity have been tested.
-For example, recently, Li et al. (2011) found that soil C : N ratio, acid KMnO4-NH4+-N, alkaline

-- 15 KMnO4-NH+4-N, phosphate-borate buffer extractable NH+4-N, phosphate-borate buffer hydrolysable NH+4-N and hot KCI extractable NH+4-N were all significantly (P < 0.05) correlated to total N uptake by rice plants.
-However, the relation between such chemical soil N fractions and N supplying processes actually occurring in the soil is weak and chemical approaches do not represent physical aspects of bio-availability of N. In - addition, chemical extractions generate artefacts, e.g. acid hydrolysis, aimed at removing labile organic matter (OM), also liberates mineral bound OM by dissolution of Fe oxides at low pH (Kögel-Knabner et al., 2008).
+Consequently, a multitude of simple and rapid chemical indices of paddy soil's N supplying capacity have been tested.
+For example, recently, Li et al. (2011) found that the soil's C: N ratio, acid KMnO4- NH_4^+ -N, alkaline KMnO4-NH4+-N, phosphate-borate buffer extractable NH4+-N, phosphate-borate buffer hydrolysable $NH{\scriptscriptstyle A}^+\text{-}N$ and hot KCl extractable $NH_4^+\text{-}N$ were all significantly (P < 0.05) correlated to total N uptake by rice plants.
+However, the relation between such chemical soil N fractions and N supplying processes actually occurring in the soil is weak and chemical approaches do not represent physical aspects of bio-availability of N. For instance, physical occlusion of particulate organic matter in microaggregates slows its microbial consumption (e.g. Six et al., 2000).
+In addition, soil structure controls microbial community structure and thereby indirectly determines soil N supply.
+For example, in soil with a larger proportion of 15-30 μm pore necks, Sleutel et al. (2011) found a promotion of fungi over bacteria.
+Since both decomposer groups have differing C: N ratios and N requirements, variation in microbial community structure logically results in differing utilization of OM and in mineral N release.
+In addition, chemical extractions generate artefacts, e.g. acid hydrolysis, aimed at removing labile organic matter, also liberates mineral bound OM by dissolution of Fe oxides at low pH (Kögel-Knabner et al., 2008).
 As a result, the development of a single chemical N index that is applicable to many types of soils, crops, and locations has not been successful (Wilson et al., 1994).
-In fact from an extensive meta-analysis Ros at al. (2011) applied that the relationship between successful N and between successful (N and between - et al. (2011) concluded that the relationship between extractable OM and soil N supply is mostly an indirect relationship reflecting the soils' OM content.
+In fact from an extensive meta-analysis Ros et al. (2011) concluded that the relationship between extractable OM and soil N supply is mostly an indirect relationship reflecting the soil's OM content.